winsoft666/veigar/README.md

 sample.exe myself other
 ```

-Each instance is bound to a function named `echo`, which simply returns the msg parameter string as is.
+Each instance bind a function named `echo`, which simply returns the msg parameter string as is.

-By specifying the `syncCall` function with 'target channel name', 'function name', 'function parameters', and' timeout milliseconds', the target function can be synchronously called and the call result obtained.
+By specifying the `syncCall` function with 'target channel name', 'function name', 'function parameters', and 'timeout milliseconds', the target function can be synchronously called and the call result obtained.

 ## 2.2 Reject exceptions